|Jump to section:|

 - Human Reproduction The article demonstrated that even with extremely low serum AMH levels (below 0.1 - 0.4 ng/ml), moderate but reasonable live birth chances can be expected with DHEA supplementation and proper ovarian stimulation.
 70 women younger than 42 years had a 14.3% live birth rate after IVF, while 58 women over 42 had 3.4% live birth rate.

-Starting and resulting testosterone levels after androgen supplementation determine at all ages in vitro fertilization (IVF) pregnancy rates in women with diminished ovarian reserve (DOR).Journal of Assisted Reproduction and Genetics The lastest CHR study of DHEA and female fertility, the study found that androgen conversion rates after DHEA supplementation vary depending on women's age and FMR1 genotypes.
+Starting and resulting testosterone levels after androgen supplementation determine at all ages in vitro fertilization (IVF) pregnancy rates in women with diminished ovarian reserve (DOR).Journal of Assisted Reproduction and Genetics The latest CHR study of DHEA and female fertility, the study found that androgen conversion rates after DHEA supplementation vary depending on women's age and FMR1 genotypes.
 Younger women converted DHEA into testosterone much more efficiently than older women.
 Benefits of DHEA supplementation on IVF pregnancy rates were predicated on efficiency of androgen conversion.

 An IVF cycle can be unsuccessful even with good numbers of eggs (and embryos) if egg quality is poor.
 Egg quality reflects about 95% of the final quality of an embryo.
 Poor egg quality, therefore, always leads to poor embryo quality.
 The quality of sperm, while not unimportant, is minuscule in comparison to egg quality.